ternatapinellia/defernull-tenna-deskpet/README.md

 The English version is a machine translation based on the Chinese files, so it may not be accurate.

-In the English version, the control panel and Today's News cannot be accessed by clicking.
+In the English version, the control panel and Today's News maybe cannot be accessed by clicking.

 Running Today's News may cause lag; usually, waiting for about ten seconds will resolve it.